What a week!

 Celebrating 460 years of religious life!

 Although it might seem like an overused format for an annual story, it is still significant to note the number of years of commitment to religious life – SCJ religious life – that were celebrated by the province at the 2019 Province Jubilee Celebration.
-With three 70-year jubilarians, two 60-year, three 50-year, one noting 40 years and another 10 years of vows with the Priests of the Sacred Heart the province commemorated 460 years of religious life: 460 years of community, prayer and ministry as SCJs, as Dehonians.
+With two 70-year jubilarians, two 60-year, three 50-year, one noting 40 years and another 10 years of vows with the Priests of the Sacred Heart the province commemorated 460 years of religious life: 460 years of community, prayer and ministry as SCJs, as Dehonians.

 The 2019 Jubilee Celebration took place Monday, June 10, at Sacred Heart Monastery / Sacred Heart Seminary and School of Theology.
 It was the kick-off to the Province Assembly, which runs from June 11-14.
 The jubilees were also a part of another event: the Former SCJ Reunion, a gathering of former SCJs and seminarians held June 10-11 at SHSST.